dart-lang/site-www/src/content/tools/pub/dependencies.md

 the Git URL that can be used to clone the package.

-Even if the package repo is private, you can configure your `git` setup to access the repo via an [HTTPS access key][GitHub HTTPS] or an [SSH key-pair][GitHub SSH].
+Even if the package repo is private, you can configure your `git` setup to access the repo using an [HTTPS access key][GitHub HTTPS] or an [SSH key-pair][GitHub SSH].
 Then you can depend on the package by using the repo's corresponding URL: